carlogilmar/Personal-Blog/content/posts/live_views.md

   }
 {{< /highlight >}}

 The `Live View Engine` is the module which generate this structs then to process a `.leex` file.
-This flow allow to identify which parts will be dynamic and sended to the client for update the view.
+This flow allow to identify which parts will be dynamic and sent to the client for update the view.

 If we see how the Engine works, we have to execute the compiler from the iEX for `Phoenix.LiveView.Engine.compile "path/to/your/file.leex", 0`, we can test simple templates: